MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

     - use `super` in the sub-classes
     - use `@Override` to alter some inherited methods
 1. Guests need to be able to choose which type of room they would like to be in
-    - create an interface that will enable you to place a guest in a single room rather than a double or twin
+    - figure a way to place a guest in a single room rather than a double or twin room
 1. Only Guests checking in with the same surname can share a double room (I know - very old fashioned!)
     - how could you implement this rule just for double rooms
 1. You should be able to check guests out of their rooms